As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 - 1 teaspoon fine sea salt

-- 1 15-ounce can chickpeas, drained and rinsed
+- 1 15.5-ounce (439 gram) can chickpeas, drained and rinsed

-- 5 small to medium zucchini, diced
+- 5 small to medium zucchini (about 2 pounds/907 grams), diced

-- Heat the oil or ghee for a minute over medium heat in a large pot with a heavy bottom.
+- Heat the oil for a minute over medium heat in 12-inch lidded frying pan or medium pot.
 Add the onion and cook, stirring occasionally, until translucent, about five minutes.

-- Stir in the chickpeas and zucchini and continue to simmer for about 20 minutes, until zucchini is tender but not falling apart.
+- Stir in the chickpeas and zucchini and simmer for about 20 minutes, until zucchini is tender but not falling apart.